 In June 2012 the NSW government introduced sweeping changes to the workers compensation scheme with the Workers Compensation Legislation Amendment Act 2012.
 The 2012 Act amended the Workers Compensation Act 1987 and the Workplace Injury Management and Workers Compensation Act 1998.

 There have been substantial changes to entitlements, the claims process and claims dispute process which in turn impact on the matters that are now dealt with by the Workers Compensation Commission.
-The 2012 Act established an independent external complaints resolution mechanism through the appointment of an independent statutory office, the WorkCover Independent Review Office (WIRO) one of whose responsibilities is the administration of the new Independent Legal Assistance and Review Service.
+The 2012 Act established an independent external complaints resolution mechanism through the appointment of an independent statutory office, the Workers Compensation Independent Review Office (WIRO) one of whose responsibilities is the administration of the Independent Legal Assistance and Review Service.

 2020 Committee list